Jcheng8293/Zephyrus-/README.md

 Changed caption limit in "TarotCard" to 6 for reversed ones

-*Can't figure out the whole "saving file (.txt), though i can get it to read it couldn't use a hand on figuring out how to write/create files to storage*
+*Can't figure out the whole "saving file (.txt), though i can get it to read it

+ could use a hand on figuring out how to write/create files to storage*